FlotterCodername/superelixier-updater/docs/Available Apps.md

-**Blender** | 3D graphics suite (and much more) **HandBrake** | Audio/video converter built on top of ffmpeg **Kdenlive** | Non-linear video editor
-**VLC media player** | Video & audio player with broad support for file formats and network streams **XnView Classic** | Image browser, viewer and converter **XnView MP** | Image browser, viewer and converter.
+**Blender** | 3D graphics suite (and much more) **HandBrake** | Audio/video converter built on top of ffmpeg **Kdenlive** | Non-linear video editor **MediathekView** | Frontend for the media libraries of German public broadcasters like ARD and ZDF **VLC media player** | Video & audio player with broad support for file formats and network streams **XnView Classic** | Image browser, viewer and converter **XnView MP** | Image browser, viewer and converter.
 More features than XnView Classic